Lošinj: Winds

-Veli Lošinj, Čikat and the south-west facing shores are ringed by pine forests, while the highest elevations in the north of the island have more sparse vegetation.
+Important bird area

+The island forms part of the Kvarner Islands Important Bird Area (IBA), designated as such by BirdLife International because it supports significant numbers of many bird species, including breeding populations of several birds of prey.

 History

 Settlement on nearby Cres is known to date back around 12,000 years, and the island of Lošinj is also thought to have been inhabited since prehistoric times.
 This is evidenced by hill-forts at the foot of Osoršćica and around the port of Mali Lošinj.
 According to Ptolemy, the Romans called this island Apsorrus (Ἄψορρος), and referred to the islands of Lošinj and Cres collectively as Apsirtides.
 In several places, ruins of Roman villas have been excavated (villae rusticae: Liski, Sveti Jakov, and Studenčić near Ćunski).
 Several small eremitic churches dating from the Roman era have been preserved (St. Lovreć near Osor, and St. James in Sveti Jakov).In the Middle Ages, Lošinj was the property of the clerical and secular nobility of Osor and unpopulated.

 The first evidence of settlers from the mainland was in 1280.
 Pursuant to a contract with Osor, their settlements gained self-governance in 1389.
 The name Lošinj was first mentioned in 1384.
 Parallel with the gradual decline of Osor from the 15th century onwards, the settlements Veli Lošinj and Mali Lošinj played an increasingly important role.

 In the 18th and 19th centuries, trade, shipbuilding and seafaring on the island developed more intensely.
 In 1771, Alberto Fortis visited Cres and Lošinj (which was then called Osero) and wrote a travelogue about his visit: Saggio d'osservazioni sopra l'isola di Cherso ed Osero.
 After the fall of the Republic of Venice in 1797, Lošinj became part of the Austrian province (crown land) of Istria under the Treaty of Campo Formio.
 By 1900 the population had reached 11,615.
 In 1921, it was given as 15,000.